Bachelor of Arts in Political Science

 Breadth Field: American Politics

-• PLSI/PA 400: Introduction to Public Policy (3 Units)
+• PLSI/PA 400: Introduction to Public Policy in the US (3 Units)

 • PLSI 460: Topics in American Politics* (4 Units)